codeyumm/BookBeat/README.md

   - **Possible Solution:** Project was cloned to a OneDrive or other restricted cloud-based storage.
 Clone the project repository to the actual drive on the machine.

 - **Issue:** (running server) Could not find part to the path ../bin/roslyn/csc.exe
-  - **Solution:** Change target framework to 4.7.1 and back to 4.7.2.
+  - **Solution:** Change target framework to 4.7.1 and back to 4.7.2. or Change target framework to 4.8.

 - **Issue:** (running server) Project Failed to build.
 System.Web.Http does not have reference to serialize...
   - **Solution:** Solution Explorer > References > Add Reference > System.Web.Extensions.